keboola/connection-docs/transformations/synapse-plain/index.md

 - upload the [sample CSV file](/transformations/source.csv) into your storage,
 - set the input mapping from that table to `source` (expected by the Snowflake script),
-- set the output mapping for `destination` table (produced by the Snowflake script) to a new table in your Storage,
+- set the output mapping for the `destination` table (produced by the Snowflake script) to a new table in your Storage,
 - copy & paste the below script into the transformation code, and, finally,
 - save and run the transformation.